ispeakcomputer/kubernetes_superuser/README.md

 Running just 'ksu' will default to 15 minutes.

+This will check in with the API using every token in your kube/config (JWT)

 **Get Cluster Node IPs**

 Simply run **kgnip** for 'kubectl get nodes ips'. this returns a IP on each line.